Djelloul007/WireMock_compatible_mocking_service/README.md

 - Has an active developers community
 - easy to build your own docker image

+# Pros & Cons of this approach
+- Testing the network layer
+- Real conditions
+- Easy to maintain
+- Easy to simulate scenarios
+- Can be shared

 # How it work ?

 - record the responses from the service to mock see http://wiremock.org/docs/running-standalone/  --proxy-all --record-mappings